Who Are TransUnion? Everything You Need to Know About TransUnion

 • Your current and previous addresses

-Your credit report will confirm whether you’re registered to vote.
-It helps lenders to verify your identity if you are.
+Your credit report will show if you’re registered to vote.
+This helps lenders verify your identity.

 TransUnion uses the information in your credit file to give you a credit score.
-Credit scores are a numerical representation of how credit worthy you are.
+Credit scores are a number that shows how credit worthy you are.
 The higher your credit score, the more likely you are to be approved for credit.

 The information TransUnion holds can also be seen by lenders when they do a credit check.
 This is carried out when you apply to borrow money, it’s known as a hard credit check.
 You’ll know if a lender has done a hard credit check on you as it’ll appear on your credit file.